foclair/cetk/README.md

 ## Installation
 ```
-python3 -m venv --prompt etk .venv
+python3 -m venv --prompt cetk .venv
 . .venv/bin/activate
 python -m pip install -r ./requirements.txt
 python -m pip install -e .
 ```
 Check that installation was successful and receive information on how to use the toolkit:
 ```
-etk -h
+cetk -h
 ```

 Before using the toolkit, initialize the template database by:
 ```
-etkmanage migrate
+cetkmanage migrate
 ```

 If you did not change the default path, this should create `~/.config/eclair/eclair.gpkg`

 New databases can now be created by copying the template database.
-This is easiest done using the etk command:
+This is easiest done using the cetk command:
 ```
-etk create /home/myuser/mydatabase.gpkg
+cetk create /home/myuser/mydatabase.gpkg
 ```

 To use a specific database, set environment variable "ETK_DATABASE_PATH".